homieiot/homie-esp8266/README.md

 ## API

-You don't have to instanciate an `Homie` instance, it is done internally.
+You don't have to instantiate an `Homie` instance, it is done internally.

 See examples folder for examples.